FlyingEwok/pygameRST/README.md

 It was a dark quiet night on Genesis space station.
 Out the port window the distant stars twinkled and glowed.
 Suddenly, there was a noise, a loud boom, then the silence returned.

 You venture out of your cabin, wondering what happened.
-You look around but no crew could be found.
-You seem to be all alone.
+You look around to find that your space station has been infested with robots.
+You start running.
+Escape is your only mission.

 This is you, you are an astronaut,